Bountiful Blessings

-It will make its encore from 21 March 2012 to 17 April 2012, at 5.30pm.

 Cast

-Trivia

-This marks Ann Kok's return after The Family Court, playing villain for the consecutive second time.
-In that drama, her being villain was under the influence of another part-time antagonist.
-This time, her being villain was being a natural hatredism.

-This also marks Thomas Ong who returns after The Illusionist and Secrets for Sale.
+Soundtrack

 我是你的天空 by Ocean Ou is Taste of Love's theme song, reused as Fuyuan also sung this song.

-5.30pm encore
+Release

 This drama would be encored at 5.30pm despite a few episodes having violence, similar to The Family Court and The Score.
 It was planned for an Unriddle 2 quick encore, which has similar violent scenes, the next weekday after the finale, but however Be Happy would be encored instead.